jinhong31/phaser-game/README.md

 1. Run `npm install` to install all dependencies

-2. Run `npm run start` to start the local server
+2. Run `npm start` to start the local server

+3. Run `npm run build` to build

 <!-- ## Roadmap -->